Learn

 How is an AEO score calculated?

 An AEO score evaluates content across 8 weighted dimensions: Structured Data Richness (15%), Heading Clarity (12%), FAQ Quality (15%), Entity Identity (12%), Content Depth (15%), Citation Formatting (10%), Topical Authority (10%), and AI Crawler Access (11%).
 Scores range from 0-100, with 90+ indicating highly citable content.
-The weighting reflects research findings — for example, content depth and structured data are weighted highest because Aggarwal et al. (KDD 2024) demonstrated that the top three GEO methods (Cite Sources, Statistics Addition, Quotation Addition) produced 30-40% relative improvement on the paper's Position-Adjusted Word Count metric.
+Foglift's Q2 2026 AEO Readiness study found the median AEO score across 311 scanned domains was 46 out of 100, while the median SEO score on the same population was 86.
+Content depth and structured data are weighted highly because Aggarwal et al. (KDD 2024) demonstrated that the top three GEO methods (Cite Sources, Statistics Addition, Quotation Addition) produced 30-40% relative improvement on the paper's Position-Adjusted Word Count metric.

 Why does AEO matter for businesses?